nategphillips/natex/README.md

 ### Other Systems

-For Linux, MacOS, etc. look [here](https://tex.stackexchange.com/questions/1137/where-do-i-place-my-own-sty-or-cls-files-to-make-them-available-to-all-my-te).
+For Linux and MacOS look [here](https://tex.stackexchange.com/questions/1137/where-do-i-place-my-own-sty-or-cls-files-to-make-them-available-to-all-my-te).
 See [this page](https://miktex.org/kb/texmf-roots) for more details on MiKTeX specific implementations.